Agoric/documentation/main/ertp/guide/README.md

 The `brand` is a very important component.
 Most ERTP objects work with or on one specific `brand`.
 In fact, instances of these next three components all only work on one `brand`.
 Note also that their relationships with a `brand` are established at their creation and can never be changed.
-If they are initially associated with Quatloos, they will always be associated with Quatloos and Quatloos only.
+If they are initially associated with Quatloos, they are always associated with Quatloos and Quatloos only.

 - **[Mint](./issuers-and-mints.md#mints)**:
   The only way to create digital assets of a particular `brand`.
 Each `brand` has